vanderbilt-data-science/dirty-data/README.md

 # dirty-data
-Dirty (Dancing) Data is a repository of fun datasets that need some work.
+Dirty (Dancing) Data is a repository of interesting (sometimes fun) datasets that need some work.

 ### Metro Nashville Open Data Set